-Me.mum is a smartphone accessory that uses a more direct, but still non-invasive approach.
-You place a drop of saliva inside a lipstick-sized device that attaches to your phone’s camera.
+Me.mum is a smartphone accessory that uses a more direct, but still noninvasive approach.
+You place a drop of saliva inside a lipstick-size device that attaches to your phone’s camera.
 When the saliva dries, any luteinizing hormone—which is associated with ovulation—crystallizes out.
 Light is shone through the sample, and if the hormone is present, its unique diffraction pattern can be identified by the camera.
 Me.mum should be on the market in six months, priced somewhere between $80 and $100.

 M1 Fetus Camera